 These are only some of the things that Elon faculty offer students by mentoring through the Honors program.
 The relationship between a mentor and an Honors fellow can have a life-long, positive impact.

 If you are a faculty member planning on or interested in mentoring an Honors fellow or even a current mentor, please take a look at our Guidelines and Expectations for Honors Mentors.

 498 Requirements, Registration, and Reports

 Honors fellows are required to complete eight hours of HNR 498 credit with their mentors.
 They may begin taking 498 hours the fall semester of their junior year, as long as they intend to propose their thesis that semester as well.
 The 498 hours may be divided up a variety of ways, although the hours should be taken during a regular semester (i.e. neither winter or summer terms) and at least four hours should be completed during the student’s senior year.

 Students are required to register online for HNR 498 themselves; however, they should develop their 498 contracts in conversation with their mentor.
 Please use the HNR 498 Registration Contract to outline your expectations for the semester, including due dates and guidelines for grading.
 Once completed, the student can register online through the Registrar’s Office.
 The online registration must be approved by the mentor, the student’s department chair, and the Honors Director.
 Please submit the registration early enough that these parties have sufficient time to read and approve the registration.

-One of the responsibilities of the Honors mentor is completing the Faculty 498 EOY Report.
-These reports should be emailed to the Honors Director (firstname.lastname@example.org) on or before the day final grades are due spring semester.
+One of the responsibilities of the Honors mentor is completing the Faculty 498 End of Semester Report.
+These reports should be emailed to the Honors Director (email@example.com) on or before the day final grades are due each semester.